Detroit lawyer DD should not be representing criminal defendants.

 Most of us start converting ideas to words at about age one, and practice every day from then on.
 There are lots of lawyers who don’t write well, but anyone who can’t form an intelligible sentence has no business representing human beings whose freedom is on the line.

-Draper probably paid someone to leave that comment for him under his name; he’s still responsible for it.
+DD probably paid someone to leave that comment for him under his name; he’s still responsible for it.
 And the lack of judgment he has displayed by allowing someone to post unintelligible comment spam under his name renders him equally unfit to have human beings’ freedom in his hands.

 (How’s the outsourcing working out for you, David?
 I’ll offer you The Popehat Deal: apologize for the comment spam and provide emails or other documentation identifying the marketeer he hired who produced the comment spam and proving their responsibility for this, and I’ll change your name in this post.
 “Because lawyers who hire bad marketeers have bad judgment, but bad marketeers are vermin, and ought to be stomped.”)